- December 9, 2019

 OSHA Has Never Been Given the Necessary Power to Protect People

 Most of OSHA’s problems over the years have boiled down to a simple lack of authority and funding.
-As of that 2008 analysis, OSHA was only equipped to perform about 100,000 inspections per year, out of an estimated 8 million workplaces in the U.S.
+As of that 2008 analysis, OSHA was equipped to perform only about 100,000 inspections per year, out of an estimated 8 million workplaces in the U.S.

 Then and now, most workplaces have essentially remained on the honor system.
-Even when OSHA does visit, it’s far cheaper for most companies to pay off the relatively small fines they receive than it would be to make their workplaces safer.
+Even when OSHA does visit, it’s far cheaper for most companies to pay the relatively small fines they receive than it would be to make their workplaces safer.
 As a result of OSHA’s limited reach and the outright contempt most employers have for it, OSHA itself estimates that more than half of serious workplace injuries never reach its attention.

 Reduced Regulations Are Poised to Destroy Even More Lives

-Now, more than a decade after 2008 and nearly half a century after OSHA’s founding, there’s no sign of improvement on the horizon.
+Now, more than a decade after 2008 and half a century after OSHA’s founding, there’s no sign of improvement on the horizon.
 In fact, in 2017, OSHA was denied the authority to cite workplaces for failing to keep adequate injury and fatality records.

 The organization has also suffered badly under the 2017 executive order requiring regulatory agencies to eliminate two old regulations for every new one introduced.
 This anti-regulatory rule forces organizations like OSHA to make impossible, unconscionable choices between updating their regulations to protect workers from new threats and holding on to vital, timeless requirements concerning fall hazards and unguarded industrial equipment.